-This service function enables a Provider of Cross Support Services to describe the resources that are scheduled in support of a mission and the unallocated times that remain free for utilization.
-Such information includes the start / stop times of the activities in the Service Packages.
-Therefore it is expected that the [SM-SSF] (Simple Schedule Format Specification) will define such data format to indicate schedule of services for missions relative to an agencies tracking assets and also to indicate unallocated times
+This service function enables a Provider of Cross Support Services to describe the resources that are scheduled in support of a mission as well as the unallocated times that remain free for utilization.
+Such information includes the start / stop times of the activities in the Service Packages, used frequency bands and reserved ground asset.
+Therefore, it is expected that the [SSF] (Simple Schedule Format Specification) will define such data format to indicate schedule of services for missions relative to an agency tracking assets and also to indicate unallocated times.

+The provider may distribute schedule information [SSF] on regular base to service User.

+User may also request generation of schedule information arbitrarily, triggering it by providing Report Request [SMURF] to Provider.
+Provider answers to this request with schedule or unallocated time information in the format of [SSF] according to Users constraints.

+The [SMURF] and [SSF] shall be provided in form of the files, in simplest case via file transfer.

+Assuming both sides of User and Provider implement respective automated Management Services [SMMS], it is expected that the abovementioned information will be exchanged over the means of that services and according to its API.

 SERVICE ACCOUNTING

 This service function enables a Provider of Cross Support Services to report on the volumes and the quality of the services provided to a User of such services.
 The Service Accounting is used after the provision of the services phase.
-Therefore it is expected that the [SM-ACC] (Service Accounting) will define the data format for providing accounting of services rendered.
+Therefore, it is expected that the [SACC] (Service Accounting) will define the data format for providing accounting of services rendered.

-MANAGEMENT SERVICES (AUTOMATION)

-This service function enables the transmission of automated management functions between a Provider of Cross Support Services and a User of such.
-Therefore it is expected that the [SM-AUT] (Management Services Automation) will define the data format for providing full management service (i.e., automation).

-Engineering Monitoring Data Delivery
+The provider shall deliver Accounting Report information [SACC] to User after each pass or regularly as agreed in Service Agreement, without User being required to ask for such report each time.

+The [SACC] shall be provided in form of the files, in simplest case via file transfer.

+Assuming both sides of User and Provider implement respective automated Management Services [SMMS], it is expected that the abovementioned information will be exchanged over the means of that services and according to its API.

+Service Execution Functions Group

-IOAG Service Catalog #1 foresees one Link Monitoring function (see Table 5-2) to allow a Control Center to receive data monitoring the status of the space link between a Ground Tracking Asset and a remote spacecraft.
+IOAG Service Catalog #1 foresees a link monitoring function (see Table 5-2) to allow a Control Center to receive data monitoring the status of the space link between a Ground Tracking Asset and a remote spacecraft.
 Such monitoring data are not limited to the status of the space link and they may also include information about space link related status and/or processing of the equipment at the Ground Tracking Asset.
+Such data is expressed by the means of the Functional Resource Model [FRM].

-IOAG Service Catalog #1 also foresees a control function (see Table 5-2) that provides a Control Center with the capabilities to request control directives at a ground station and/or to perform configuration changes in near-real time in response to unplanned events involving the spacecraft.
+IOAG Service Catalog #1 also foresees a control function (see Table 5-2) that provides a Control Center with the capabilities to request execution of control directives at a ground station and/or to perform configuration changes in near-real time in response to unplanned events involving the spacecraft.

 The Engineering Monitoring Data Delivery relies on the following Ground Link Interface Standards.